Eghamarian/sociotherapy/_short/06_borders.md

 <div align="center">

 From the watch tower, he watches over the border through his rifle's scope; <br>
-a border that is indiscerinible, if not for the wall. <br>
+a border that is indiscernible, if not for the wall. <br>
 He has been instructed to keep watchful eyes, ever since his army invaded the neighbours last fall. <br>
 Famine and disease are roaring on the other side, and refugees are expected to rise. <br>
 He has been instructed to shout, and to shout, and if not listened to, to shoot.<br>